GynnnDev/Anu-Wabot/README.md

 ## Zbin-Wabot 2.0

 More compatible, efficient, and simple.
-\nUsing advance method to make this sc bot easy to use!
+Using advance method to make this sc bot easy to use!

 # Installation